practicalli/clojure/docs/introduction/clojure-in-15-minutes.md

 # Clojure in 15 minutes

-A quick tour of the Clojure syntax, which is so terse you can read through this section in around 15 minutes (or less).
+A quick tour of the Clojure syntax and common functions, which is so terse you can read through this page in around 15 minutes and have a basic understanding of the language.

 ## Comments